youngesbill/snapchatAPI/README.md

 If you have any question, don't hesitate to email me : youngesbilld@gmail.com

 You can use it to:
-  - Create snapchat bots
+  - Create Snapchat bots
   - Add some people
   - Create a third app on the App Store or Play Store
   - Send snaps to multiple people
-  - watch stories whitout people knowing
   - Create a third app on the App Store or Play Store
   - Send snaps to multiple people
   - watch stories whitout people knowing